What Does a Graphic Designer Do? And How Do I Become One?

 If you’re naturally creative and have a good eye for visually compelling design, a career in graphic design may suit you well.
 Nurture your talent as a graphic designer by spending time building a few key skills.

-• Communication skills help you communicate, actively listen, problem-solve, and understand what clients and stakeholders need when collaborating on a project.
+• Communication skills help you communicate, actively listen, problem-solve, and understand what clients and other stakeholders need when collaborating on a project.

 • Layout helps you to effectively manipulate the visual space of a print page or screen to attract readers or visitors.